xendit/xendit-dotnet/README.md

 }
 ```

-Note that since constructor parameters of individual client are optional and it will use global variable, you need to define `XenditConfiguration` API key, request client and base URL if you don't pass any value to the constructor parameters.
+Note that since constructor parameters of individual client are optional and it will use global variable, you need to define `XenditConfiguration` API key if you don't pass any value to the constructor parameters.

 ### Balance Service